‘Spectacular’ new comet should be visible from Seattle Friday night

 You’ll have to stay up very late to see it, or get up very early, but a newly discovered comet could make a “spectacular” appearance after midnight tonight, visible even from light-polluted urban areas like Seattle.

-Comet NEOWISE should be visible between 3:15 and 4:15 a.m., according to the National Weather Service in Seattle, as it predicts generally clear skies.
+Comet Neowise should be visible between 3:15 and 4:15 a.m., according to the National Weather Service in Seattle, as it predicts generally clear skies.

 You’ll want to look northeast, and just five to 10 degrees above the horizon, the weather service said.